padraigflattery/padraigflattery/README.md

 I use Python and R for climate projects.

-This page tracks my active and "Stable" repos.
+This page tracks my active and "stable" repos.

 I tend to code using Jupyter Notebooks in Python, and RStudio for R. I'm learning more about Flask and Shiny to make things more interactive.